 On Tuesday night at 7pm, each week during the workshops, we’ll host our “Meet the Artist” lecture in the Prim Library, which will be immediately followed by an informal reception in the Tahoe Gallery.

 AIARE Level 1 – Intro to Winter Backcountry Skills

 This class includes the nationally recognized AIARE (American Institute for Avalanche Research and Education) Level 1 curriculum.
 Learn to recognize and assess avalanche hazardous conditions, choose appropriate terrain and safe travel techniques, and perform avalanche rescues.
 The course provides a framework for decision-making and risk management in avalanche terrain through both classroom instruction and field experience.
 Successful students will receive an AIARE L1 certificate.

-The class meets for two evening classroom sessions and three field days.
-The course is fast paced and the material builds on itself, so it’s important to attend all of every session.
+The class meets for two Zoom evening sessions and three full field days.
+The course is fast-paced and the material builds on itself, so it’s important to not miss anything!

 Wilderness First Responder Training

 For anyone who spends significant time in remote places, the Wilderness First Responder (WFR) courses will prepare you to manage medical emergencies for multiple days.
 Learn the current techniques, protocols and controversies in wilderness medicine through both classroom training and realistic outdoor scenarios.
 Recognized by the NOLS Wilderness Medicine Institute (WMI).
 Includes WMI Adult and Child CPR & Airway Management certification.

 January 4 – 13, 2022FULL

 Email firstname.lastname@example.org to be placed on the mailing list.

 - Location: TCES 139 (Tahoe Center for Environmental Science)